 To begin the test: In this case, we need the browser available and launched.
 (The username and password availability will be dealt with in a little while).
 Now, how to write the same thing in the automation world?
 Consider QTP.
-You have an option to either launch the browser using programmatic statements or you can use the ‘record and run setting’ dialog to set the properties.
+You have an option to either launch the browser using programmatic statements or you can use the ‘record and run setting’ dialogue to set the properties.
 Setting these properties correctly is very crucial.
 Often this is the reason why a particular piece of code will work in a machine and won’t work in the others.

 To execute a certain step: For step2 to be performed we need step 1 to be done and complete.
 To do so manually, we can just wait until the step execution is done and the page gets loaded fully.
-Use the sync or wait statements in your automation script to wait until the desire state comes true.
+Use the sync or wait for statements in your automation script to wait until the desired state comes true.

 Note: When you are running the same code for multiple sets of data, you would want to make sure that you are returning the AUT to the state that it should be before the next iteration start.